NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-04-About-Hyperspectral-Remote-Sensing-Data.md

 <figure>
     <a href="{{ site.baseurl }}/images/hyperspectral/FWHM2.png"><img src="{{ site.baseurl }}/images/hyperspectral/FWHM2.png"></a>
     <figcaption>The Full Width Half Max (FWHM) of a band relates to the distance in nanometers between the band center and the edge of the band.
-In this case, the FWHM for Band C is 2.5 nm.</figcaption>
+In this case, the FWHM for Band C is 10 nm.</figcaption>
 </figure>

-This means that a band that covers 800 nm-805 nm might have a FWHM of 2.5 nm.
+This means that a band that covers 800 nm-805 nm has a FWHM of 5 nm.
 While a general spectral resolution of the sensor is often  provided, not all sensors create bands of uniform widths.
 For instance bands 1-9 of Landsat 8 are listed below:

 | Band | Wavelength range (microns) | Spatial Resolution (m) | Spectral Width (microns)|